 The secret of Shachihata’s success is continuously developing new products that can be used in every setting and appeal to every consumer demographic in Japan and other countries.
 Aware that the size of the local market was limited and that competition grew stiffer every year, the company has staked its future growth on international markets.
 In fact, unlike its other Japanese counterparts, Shachihata offers its latest products in the international market first.

 “Locally, most people think we are stamp makers, but overseas we are known more as a manufacturer of markers.
 Because we want to expand the market for stamping products, we started to sell Xstamper QuiX, a pre-inked stamp making system in foreign countries,” Shachihata President Masayoshi Funahashi said.

 The company’s biggest international market for markers has been Australia and for stampers has been the United States, where Shachihata's products have been sold for almost 50 years.

 Meanwhile, Ohishi Sangyo, founded in 1947, has also needed to look abroad for stronger ad more sustainable growth prospects.
 As part of that expansion plan, the company built a plant outside Japan to manufacture its packaging-related products.
 At the heart of this strategy is initially targeting Japanese companies overseas.

 “In the last 20 years, Japan lost a lot of big players and demand is sharply declining.
 Many of these companies decided to open in other Asian market.
-That is why we now have a joint venture in Singapore and a plant in Malaysia,” Ohishi Sangyo President Norio Okubo said.
+That is why we now have an office in Singapore and a plant in Malaysia,” Ohishi Sangyo President Norio Okubo said.